datavis-tech/reactive-model/README.md

  * used as an output property to a reactive function, or
  * added as a public property.

-Assuming there is a tracked property `a`, we can set it to 5 like this:
+Assuming there is a tracked property `a`, we can set it using its getter-setter like this:

 ```javascript
 model.a(5);